cdapio/cdap/docs/developer-guide/source/rest.rst

    * - Parameter
      - Description
    * - ``<dataset-name>``
-     - Name of the DataSet to be truncated
+     - Name of the Dataset to be truncated

 HTTP Responses
 ..............